Yanam Municipality: Election results of 1948

 In June 1948 the French and Indian Governments came to an agreement as to how the future of the French Settlements should be determined.

 Municipal elections were held in Pondicherry, Karaikal, and Yanam on 24 October 1948.
-The two main parties were the French India Socialist Party (Socialists), who favoured the continuance of French rule, and the Indian National Congress Party, who favoured union with India.
+The two main parties were the French India Socialist Party (Socialists), who favored the continuance of French rule, and the Indian National Congress Party, who favored union with India.
 In Yanam the Socialist party was led by Kamichetty Sri Parassourama Varaprassada Rao Naidu, a strong pro-French leader and later MLA of Yanam.
 The Congress party was represented by Yerra Jagannatha Rao.
 Among the Independents, Madimchetty Satianandam was elected as mayor and performed a key role in the merging of Yanam in India.
 Total Seats were 12, with 3 Socialists and 9 Independents.

-Members of Yanam Municipal Council in 1964

-Elections were conducted in 1961 and Camidy Vincanna became Mayor and served until 1964.
-The composition of Yanam Municipal Council in 1964 was: